 Description The low-order and high-order nibbles of the specified Data Memory are interchanged.
-The
+The result is stored in the Accumulator.
+The contents of the Data Memory remain unchanged.

-Operation ACC.3 $\sim$ ACC.0 $\leftarrow$ [m].7 $\sim$ [m].4
+Operation ACC.3 \sim ACC.0 \leftarrow [m].7 \sim [m].4